Income Tax Act 2025 Guide

 New ITR Forms & Formats

-The 2025 assessment year introduces streamlined forms to reduce the filing time.
-Here are the common formats:
+The assessment year introduces streamlined forms to reduce filing times.
+Check the list of standard formats below: